-Sure, his CMA Awards hosting gig with Carrie Underwood helps.
+Sure, past CMA Awards hosting gigs with Carrie Underwood helped.
 But Paisley got to his arena-filling success on the backs of great songs.
 Many of which he co-wrote.
+Did you know that he was heavily invested as a songwriter?
+Me neither, but that's part of what sets him apart.

 Seriously, the competition is stiff.
-Let’s take a look at the cream of the crop in the 10 Best Brad Paisley Songs.
-(And don’t worry, “Accidental Racist” did not make the cut).
+Let's take a look at the cream of the crop in the 10 Best Brad Paisley songs.
+(And don't worry, our playlist lacks Wheelhouse's "Accidental Racist").

 10. American Saturday Night